dtcenter/METplus/docs/use_cases/model_applications/unstructured_grids/README.rst

 Unstructured Grids
 -----------------

-Unstructured Grids used by model for numerical weather prediction
+Unstructured grids used by models for numerical weather prediction.